JoeFairplay/new-project-template/README.md

 Result PASSED
 Commit and Push Project (Completed)
 # Test Project Portability
+Turned repo into a template on Github
+Created repo on Github from template
-1. Clone project to new folder
+Cloned project to local folder in sandbox
-1. Test new folder project for usability
+Tested new folder project for usability (PASSED)
+# Final Clean Up
+Add sass folder
+Convert from scss folder to sass folder
+Commit and Push